The 30 Best Questions for an Internal Interview

 - What are some areas where you can continue to improve your leadership skills?

-- Do you enjoy leadership responsibilities?
+- What do you enjoy about leadership responsibilities?

 Cultivating leadership in rank-and-file employees may also be important as workplace collaboration continues to evolve.
 Recognizing and developing leadership abilities can help your employees keep up.

-8 Internal Job Interview Questions About Communication
+8 Interview Questions for Internal Candidates About Communication

 As you assess internal candidates’ communication skills, ask for examples of how your company values have influenced their communication patterns.
 If you value openness, for example, you could ask a question like “Describe a time when you needed to admit you were wrong.
 How did you go about it?”